A Trusted Friend in a Complicated World

 • Users must have an Amazon account (though it doesn’t have to be Prime)

-• The authors and Amazon have the right to change the price at any time or end their free promotion, so books may stop being free at any time
+• The authors and Amazon have the right to change the price at any time or end their free promotion, so books may stop being free at some point

 Read Now